Robocars Rule Book

 3. Robocars Provided by the Organisation

 We have a limited number of standard class model cars available for talented teams that do not have one of its own.
 At the moment of filling in the challenge registration, the teams have to specify whether they need a robocar from us.
 Subsequently, the team will receive a second form that will assess the team members’ familiarity with certain programming and deep learning tools.
-Only then, the organisation team will make a decision after reviewing all applications, and announce the teams that will receive a robocar at the AI for Autonomous Mobility meetup happening on May 2nd, 2018.

 The teams that apply for a model robocar and do not get the opportunity to receive one, will be contacted by us and receive the full list of components that they would need to assemble a donkey car and where to get them.